 Bio-based plastics

-Bio-based plastics can be defined as polymer produced from renewable resources, mainly crops – in whole or partly.
-It is therefore an alternative to conventional plastics based on fossil resources.
-Bio-based plastics can either be biodegradable (in specified environments) or non-biodegradable.
+Bio-based plastics can be defined as polymers produced from renewable resources, mainly crops, either wholly or partially.
+They are therefore an alternative to conventional plastics based on fossil resources.
+Bio-based plastics can be either biodegradable (in specified environments) or non-biodegradable.

-In the non-degradable category, we have ‘drop-in’ bio-based plastics which have identical chemical structure as their fossil-based counterpart e.g., bio-PET.
-These drop-ins are easier to process in the existing recycling systems than the bio-based plastics which have a chemical structure like no other.
-They are called ”novel bio-based plastics”.
+In the non-biodegradable category, there are “drop-in” bio-based plastics, such as bio-PET, which have an identical chemical structure to their fossil-based counterparts.
+These “drop-in” plastics are easier to process in existing recycling systems than bio-based plastics with entirely different chemical structures, often referred to as “novel bio-based plastics”.

-The general environmental benefit of bio-based plastics comes from the shift from fossil feedstock to bio-based feedstock.
-Renewable resources constitute a temporary removal of greenhouse gases (basically CO2) from the atmosphere.
-This carbon fixation can be extended for a longer period of time if the material is recycled (e.g ‘drop-in’ bio-based plastics).
-For both bio-based and fossil-based plastics, if not reused, the highest environmental gain is obtained by recycling it into new plastic products.
+The general environmental benefit of bio-based plastics lies in the shift from fossil-based feedstock to bio-based feedstock.
+Renewable resources involve a temporary removal of greenhouse gases (primarily CO₂) from the atmosphere.
+This carbon fixation can be extended over a longer period if the material is recycled, for example in the case of “drop-in” bio-based plastics.
+For both bio-based and fossil-based plastics, if not reused, the greatest environmental benefit is achieved by recycling them into new plastic products.

 How does the Nordic Swan Ecolabel contribute?

-For plastics, the Nordic Swan Ecolabel requirements in general promotes bio-based raw materials over virgin fossil-based when possible and strive to make sure that this shift does not create new environmental problems.
-For bio-based feedstock, use of secondary raw materials such as residuals from other productions (e.g., bagasse from sugar cane) and recycled raw materials are in general promoted over primary raw materials.
-The requirements are, however, often related to a specific raw material and product group in question.
-In addition, sustainable sourced bio-based plastics that can be reused or recycled to new plastic products are prioritized over bio-based plastics that are bio-degradable.
+For plastics, the Nordic Swan Ecolabel requirements generally promote bio-based raw materials over virgin fossil-based raw materials where possible and aim to ensure that this shift does not create new environmental problems.
+For bio-based feedstock, the use of secondary raw materials, such as residues from other production processes (e.g. bagasse from sugar cane), and recycled raw materials is generally promoted over the use of primary raw materials.
+The requirements are, however, often specific to the raw material and product group in question.
+In addition, sustainably sourced bio-based plastics that can be reused or recycled into new plastic products are prioritised over bio-based plastics that are biodegradable.

-Where relevant, the requirements for the Nordic Swan Ecolabel for plastics are set for:
+Where relevant, Nordic Swan Ecolabel requirements for plastics are set for:

-- Plastic feedstock in general, a high share of sustainable raw materials in a product – either recycled or bio-based materials that can be reused or recycled.
+- Plastic feedstock in general, with a high share of sustainable raw materials in the product, either recycled materials or bio-based materials that can be reused or recycled.

 - Manufacturers must respect international laws and conventions.